Viacheslav Chornovil: Revolution

-While the strikes were unfolding, Chornovil continued to be active in other political sectors.
-He published a pre-election programme for himself in August 1989, ahead of the March 1990 Supreme Soviet election, in which he called for "statehood, democracy, and self-government", cooperation with non-ethnic Ukrainians, and federalisation of an independent Ukraine.
-Chornovil's concept of a federal Ukraine was based on twelve "lands" (землі), with internal borders being roughly defined by the governorates of the Ukrainian People's Republic plus a separate land for the Donbas.
-Crimea was to exist as either an independent state or an autonomous republic of Ukraine, and the Central Rada was to be reestablished as a bicameral body including deputies elected in equal numbers by proportional representation and from the lands.
-Chornovil's federalism, intended to promote individual self-governance and prevent the reemergence of a Soviet-style bureaucracy, included economic self-governance of certain lands.
-Chornovil believed that federalism would allow for Ukraine and its regions to develop economies, culture and politics independent of the Soviet Union.
-According to Vasyl Derevinskyi, a biographer of Chornovil, at this time he was also one of the primary individuals pushing for the adoption of pro-independence positions within the UHS at this time, proposing that the question of independence be proposed in the party's programme.
+As the election to the Supreme Soviet of Ukraine, scheduled for March 1990, came closer, Chornovil switched to campaign mode.
+His manifesto called for "statehood, democracy, and self-government" and cooperation with non-ethnic Ukrainians.
+The cornerstone of Chornovil's programme was his idea of a federal Ukraine based on twelve "lands" (землі), roughly defined by the governorates of the Ukrainian People's Republic plus a separate land for the Donbas.
+Crimea was to exist as either an independent state or an autonomous republic of Ukraine.
+The legislature was to be re-established as a bicameral Central Rada, the lower house elected by proportional representation and the upper house from the lands.
+Chornovil believed that federalism would allow for Ukraine and its regions to develop economies, culture and politics independent of the Soviet Union and prevent the establishment of Soviet-style bureaucracy.
+Chornovil was one of the primary individuals pushing for the adoption of pro-independence positions within the UHS at this time, proposing that the question of independence be proposed in the party's programme.